-Group Eye Movement Desensitisation and Reprocessing (EMDR) for Health Professionals
+Group EMDR for Health Professionals

 A vicarious trauma and burnout prevention approach